 We assign a ba1 Asset Risk score to Mediobanca, one notch below the Macro-Adjusted score.
-The score reflects a problem loan ratio of 4.4% as of the end of December 2019, a level lower than the Italian sector average of around 8%, although higher than the European Union average of just below 3%, according to European Banking Authority data (Risk Dashboard - Q3 2019).
+The score reflects a reported problem loan ratio of 4.1% as of the end of June 2020, lower than the Italian sector average of around 6.1% but higher than the European Union average of 2.9%, according to European Banking Authority data (Risk Dashboard - Q2 2020).

-Mediobanca holds a 13% stake in Generali booked at €3.8 billion; however, Generali's stock price has fallen significantly since the coronavirus outbreak and the 13% stake now has a market value of around €2.6 billion.
-Mediobanca deducts from its CET1 €2.2 billion, around 58% of its stake in Generali.
+Mediobanca holds a 12.9% stake in Generali booked at €3.2 billion; however, Generali's stock price has fallen significantly since the coronavirus pandemic and the 13% stake had a market value of around €2.5 billion as of September 2020.
+Mediobanca deducts from its Common Equity Tier 1 (CET1) capital €2.2 billion, around 68% of its stake in Generali.